RicardoTurco/tivit-test-api/README.md

 a) Clone this project in your machine

+b) IMPORTANT: Set your version of Python to 3.12.0

+c) Run setup command:

+- Make setup

+OBS:

-b) Create a virtualenv, using version 3.12 of python:
+If not create a virtualenv using the correct version of Python, you can create it manually:

-poetry env use 3.12
+- poetry env use 3.12

-c) Activate virtualenv:

-poetry shell
-(show the complete path of virtualenv)
+- poetry shell (show the complete path of virtualenv)

-obs:
-If name of virtualenv is not in prompt use the command:
+- source <path_to_virtualenv>/bin/activate (If name of virtualenv is not in prompt use the command)
-- source <path_to_virtualenv>/bin/activate

 d) Install dependencies:
-(the name of virtualenv must be in prompt)

-poetry install
+- make install

 e) Run ALL tests of application:

-pytest -v
+- make test

+OBS:

+You can also generate the COVERAGE report of tests:

+- make test-cov-rep

 f) To run / up application:

-poetry run python main.py
+- make run

 g) Access documentation/swagger of application: